leo-arch/clifm/README.md

 [![clifm-git](https://img.shields.io/aur/version/clifm-git?color=1793d1&label=clifm-git&logo=arch-linux&style=for-the-badge)](https://aur.archlinux.org/packages/clifm/)
 [![License](https://img.shields.io/github/license/leo-arch/clifm?color=333333&style=for-the-badge)](https://github.com/leo-arch/clifm/blob/master/LICENSE)

-## Version notes

-0.18.0.
-This is the first POSIX-2008 compliant and FreeBSD compatible version.

-Version 0.17.2 is the first one to work on ARM machines.

-Since version 0.16.0 a lot (really, a lot) of bug fixes and some new features were added: a trash system (freedesktop compliant), keyboard shorcuts (very handy), a little messages system to keep track of important messages and errors, "sel" keyword and ranges auto-expansion, ELN expansion with the TAB key, including a Bash-like quoting system (absolutely great), colors customization, and commands sequential and conditional execution (very useful).
-Consult the manpage for more information).
-I also added support for translations (using `gettext`).

 ## Rationale

 Why in this world do we need another file manager?
 In the first place, just because I can do it, write it, and learn (a lot) in the process, just because this is a free world, and very specially, a free community; and, needless to say, alternatives are at the heart of freedom.
 Secondly, because I'm sure I'm not the only person in this world looking for a non-bloated, KISS file manager: it just does whatever needs to be done using as little resources as possible.
 No GUI, no curses, but just a command line file manager: 5MiB of RAM and 250KiB of disk space is all you need.
 Finally, because it is certainly a file manager, but also a shell extension.
 Almost everything you do on your shell can be done in this file manager as well: search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or Vi if you like).